pennlabs/penn-clubs/README.md

 Now, you can run

-- `$ apt-get install gcc python3.13-dev libpq-dev` for necessary Python package build dependencies (Linux only)
+- `$ sudo add-apt-repository ppa:deadsnakes/ppa && sudo apt-get update && sudo apt-get install gcc python3.13-dev libpq-dev` for necessary Python package build dependencies (Linux only)
 - `$ uv sync` to install Python dependencies.
 This may take a few minutes.
 If you skipped installing `psycopg2` earlier, you might see an error with locking -- this is expected!